The Algarve Travel Guide

 The waterfront of modern shops and apartments faces broad gardens that are largely taken over by the campsite.
 Beyond this is the estuary beach, a fine stretch of white sand that weaves up to a wooden lifeboat house, though more exhilarating and cleaner waters are found over the lagoon on the Ilha da Armona.

-Six kilometres east of Tavira – past the golf course at Benamor – lies Cabanas, named after the fishermen’s cabanas (huts) that formed the original settlement.
+Six kilometres east of Tavira Dropdown content – past the golf course at Benamor – lies Cabanas, named after the fishermen’s cabanas (huts) that formed the original settlement.
 Today a kernel of backstreets is still made up of pretty fishermen’s houses along with a line of low-rise shops, cafés, restaurants, and bars facing a picturesque river estuary edged by a neat wooden walkway.
 Moored fishing boats testify to the village’s former mainstay, though today the economy is largely driven by tourism thanks to the glorious sands on Praia de Cabanas over the estuary.

 Ferries shuttle passengers to the Praia de Cabanas from a small jetty opposite Restaurante O Monteiro in the east of town.
 Cross the dunes and you’re faced with kilometres of golden sand, plus a couple of seasonal beach cafés.
 A perfect spot for swimming, sunbathing and relaxing before grabbing a yummy lunch or sunset dinner.